 Would this human effort to commercialise the sacraments then further diminish the transcendent point of reference which appears to be abandoned by modernity’s extreme focus on ‘surface over substance’; i.e.: material gain measuring a persons net worth?

 I only ask this because it is my only hesitation in completely agreeing with his point of view.
 This doesn’t negate the strategic importance of Tan’s thinking here.
-There is potentially a lot good from which good things could grow out of what he is suggesting.
+There is potentially a lot good that can grow from what he is suggesting.

 To witness the Church having its task of proclamation really heard and appreciated, on any level in real time, is energising.
 To engage as a serious alternative to the alternatives, is a privilege of freedom, that none of us in the church ought to remain complacent about or take for granted.